 Not the most glamorous niche in the world, but Timika’s clinic did 6-figures in her first year, all on the side from her day job, and it now runs with little time investment from her.

-The lice clinic is actually just one of several side hustles Timika has going on – she blogs at ReluctantFrugalist.com and also has 3 kids.
+The lice clinic is actually just one of several side hustles Timika has going on – she blogs at ReluctantFrugalist.com (inactive as of 2021) and also has 3 kids.

 Her story is an interesting one.
 It highlights the differences between licensing and franchising a business, and Timika explains how you can leverage the support of a licensing company to get a business off the ground quickly.

 Tune in to hear how Timika evaluated the risks and benefits of the licensing opportunity, how she drives business, and how she’s set this up to be a hands-off 6-figure business.